 Most of us are familiar with the calls of an elephant.
-They range from the familiar trumpet call (a favourite of the old Tarzan films) to a low-frequency rumble that sounds – at least to our human ears - something akin to a deep growl.
+They range from the familiar trumpet call (a favorite of the old Tarzan films) to a low-frequency rumble that sounds – at least to our human ears - something akin to a deep growl.

-It has now been discovered that elephants can produce an infrasonic sound from 1- 20Hz – a range that is inaudible to humans - and these sounds can travel over huge distances.
+It has now been discovered that elephants can produce an infrasonic sound from 1- 20 Hz – a range that is inaudible to humans - and these sounds can travel over huge distances.

 They can also produce what is known as a ‘seismic’ signal which is like mini earthquake allowing elephants to position each other in relation to their own location.